stellar/stellar-demo-wallet/README.md

 If you want to use parts or all of the project to kickstart your own wallet, feel free to clone or copy any pieces that may be helpful.

+## Mainnet vs. Testnet

+This application defaults to using the Stellar's testnet.

+This application can be used on Stellar's mainnet by specifying the `REACT_APP_HORIZON_PASSPHRASE` & `REACT_APP_HORIZON_URL` environment variables when building the project.

+**All accounts on mainnet that are used with this application should be considered compromised.** If you want to test services on mainnet with this tool, make sure to create a new account and fund it with the minimum assets required.

 ## Getting A Test Account Up and Running

 You can use the demo wallet to test Regulated Assets ([SEP-8]), Hosted Deposit